8thGear-Tech/LegalMoServer/README.md

 3. **Contains at least one digit.**
    - Your password must include at least one digit (0-9).
 4. **Can include special characters from the specified set (customize as needed).**
    - You are allowed to use special characters like `@`,`$`,`!`,`%`,`*`,`?`, and `&` in your password.
-However, please note that the set of allowed special characters may vary depending on your specific application's requirements.
-Refer to the password creation interface for the exact list of accepted special characters.
 5. **Has a length between 8 and 30 characters.**
    - Your password must have a length that falls within the range of 8 to 30 characters.

-Please make sure to create a password that adheres to these rules to help ensure the security of your account.
+## Forgot Password
+**To fill the form for a user that forgets password, you make a POST request to the /api/forgot-password/:userType endpoint.
+The userType attcahed as a parameter also explicitly includes one of the following depending on who is signining in; admin, company or lawyer.
+The request body should contain the following information:**
+  - officialEmail (string): The email of the user.

+On doing this, a token is sent alongside the email.
+## Confirm Reset Password token
+**To confirm the token sent to the email address of a user that forgets password, you make a POST request to the /api/confirm-reset-token endpoint.
+The request body should contain the following information:**
+  - token (string): The token sent to the email address of the user.

+After sending the request, a link to create a new password will be displayed on the user's screen.

+The response to these will be a JSON object with the following information:
+ - status (string): The status of the request (success or failure).
+ - message (string): It contains a link that makes a POST request to /api/reset-password?token=${token} redirecting the user to the new password page.
+## Create a new password
+**To create a new password, you make a POST request to the /api/reset-password endpoint.
+The request body should contain the following information:**
+  - officialEmail (string): The email of the user.
+  - password (string): A password different from the initil one.
+  - passwordConfirm (string): To confirm the password entered earlier.
+Also, the token sent earlier will be included in the request query.

+The response to these will be a JSON object with the following information:
+ - status (string): The status of the request (success or failure).
+ - message (string):  A message indicating the success or failure of the password reset process.